 As of November 2018 Xiaomi phones are now officially available in the UK, as well as other European territories such as France, Spain and Italy.
 Anticipated to also hit the US in 2019, the Chinese brand is becoming increasingly well known across the world for its phenomenal value for money, pledging to rake in no more than 5% profit on any of its hardware.

 For users in the UK, US and Europe, Xiaomi offers mobile phones with specifications several notches above what you'll get for the same money over here.
 If you want the best-value phone, you're in the right place.

 The Xiaomi line-up is often criticised for being confusing.
 Xiaomi has recently taken the decision to spin off its budget Redmi brand, which is now headed up by ex-Gionee president Wu Leibing.
 By separating the two it can make both better.
-On 10 January it announced its first device, the Redmi Note 7, with a staggering 48Mp camera and high-capacity 4000mAh battery.
-It has since announced the Redmi Note 7 Pro and Redmi 7, though none of these budget phones has yet been made available in the UK (we're expecting an imminent launch).
+In January it announced its first device, the Redmi Note 7, with a staggering 48Mp camera and high-capacity 4000mAh battery.
+It has since announced the Redmi Note 7 Pro and Redmi 7, and all but the Pro have recently made their way to the UK, with the company now working on the Redmi 8 series.

 This isn't as odd as it might sound when you consider that Xiaomi has an enormous ecosystem of devices, with many independent companies producing products that are sold under the Xiaomi brand.

 So while Redmi is currently synonymous with budget, in the main Xiaomi (or Mi) line you have several flagship models.
 Both brands also have mid-range models.